kubernetes-sigs/node-feature-discovery/docs/deployment/uninstallation.md

 ## Removing feature labels

+> **NOTE:** This is unnecessary when using the Helm chart for deployment as it
+> will clean up the nodes when NFD is uninstalled.

 NFD-Master has a special `-prune` command line flag for removing all nfd-related node labels, annotations, extended resources and taints from the cluster.